 And what’s not to love?
 Simply beautiful packaging, sophisticated fragrances and a fresh approach to marketing.
-Commodity is one of the hottest fine fragrance brands out there today and is generating more noise every day- they were featured on Sephora’s home page and have been working with the retailer to set up Commodity Mix Bars in some of their larger stores (Update: Commodity recently launched a new Cocktail Kit in Sephora and gave us behind the scenes scoop on their success) .
+After a late 2014 relaunch by two London based entrepreneurs, Konstantin Glasmacher and Ash Huzenlaub, Commodity is generating more noise every day- they were recently featured on Sephora’s homepage and have been working with the retailer to set up experiential fragrance sampling stations in some of their larger stores (Update: Commodity recently launched their new Platinum Collection in Sephora and gave us behind the scenes scoop on their success) .

-Founded by a highly imaginative group of friends, Commodity aims to make fragrance more personal.
-Try At Home Fitting Kits can be had for only $24 and includes a bounce back for a 10ml or larger fragrance of your choice.
-And, smartly, Commodity’s White and Black fragrance collections are designed to be layered for an even more personal experience.
-The Brandettes recently spoke with the CEO of Commodity, Ash Huzenlaub, for more insight into this new approach to fragrance.
+Launched initially on Kickstarter in 2013 as an online only fragrance sampling concept by a group of Los Angeles designers, Commodity focused on making fragrance more personal.
+Under their initial model, Try At Home Fitting Kits could be had for only $24 and included a bounce back for a 10ml or larger fragrance of your choice.
+And, smartly, Commodity’s initial White and Black fragrance collections had been designed to be layered for an even more personal experience.
+Brandettes recently spoke with Ash Huzenlaub, Commodity’s London based CEO, for more insight into Commodity’s approach to fragrance.

 Where did the inspiration to start Commodity come from?